 Determine whether any modifications have been carried out and whether the working plan is still accurate.

-If there has been a material alteration to the building or its use beyond the scope of NFPA 750 an assessment should be made as to whether the category of system is still appropriate.
-For example has the property been altered to a multi family dwelling.
+If there has been a material alteration to the building beyond the scope of NFPA 13D, an assessment should be made as to whether the category of system is still appropriate.